 Tobacco Use and COVID-19

 It’s always a good time to quit.
-To learn more about smoking and COVID-19, click on the link below.
+To learn more about smoking and COVID-19, click the button to the left.

 Tobacco use is the leading cause of preventable death and disease in the United States.
 In Wyoming alone, it claims approximately 800 lives each year and creates nearly $240 million in annual healthcare costs directly attributed to smoking and nearly $450 million in total productivity losses.
 Smoking kills more people than alcohol, AIDS, car crashes, illegal drugs, murders, and suicides combined – and many more die from other tobacco-related causes such as fires caused by smoking and smokeless tobacco use.
 (WYSAC Tobacco Prevention and Control Evaluation, 2016)

 The Tobacco Prevention and Control Program (TPCP) seeks to reduce tobacco-related disease and death through the following activities: